UMDBPP/BalloonDataAnalysis/README.md

 ### Installation
 Make sure R is installed, and open a new R session (console).

-Install the "devtools" package: `install.packages("devtools")`
+Install the "devtools" package:

+`install.packages("devtools")`

-Now you can use devtools to install BalloonDataAnalysis from GitHub: `devtools::install_github("UMDBPP/BalloonDataAnalysis")`
+Now you can use devtools to install BalloonDataAnalysis from GitHub:

+`devtools::install_github("UMDBPP/BalloonDataAnalysis")`

-### Usage
+### Usage and Examples

-In an R session, load the package: `library(BalloonDataAnalysis)`
+In an R session, load the package using the following command:

+`library(BalloonDataAnalysis)`
-In R, use `help()` to view documentation and usage instructions (or precede the commande with a question mark `?`).

-To view all documentation for this package, run `help(package = "BalloonDataAnalysis")`

-To view documentation for a specific function once the package is loaded, either run `help(read.payload)`, or just `?read.payload`
+In R, to view documentation and usage instructions of a specific command or package, use `help(name_of_command)` (or precede the command with a question mark `?name_of_command`).
+For example, to view all documentation for this package, run `help(package = "BalloonDataAnalysis")`, and to view documentation for a specific function once the package is loaded, either run `help(read.payload)`, or just `?read.payload`

+The main function of BalloonDataAnalysis is `read.payload`.
+It imports data from the log formats of several payloads (currently LINK-TLM, CellTracker, and IRENE) into useable and standardized data structures in R, adjusts timestamps to local time, and also calculates ascent rates, ground speeds, and downrange distances for CellTracker logs.
+It also recalulates LINK-TLM ascent rates and ground speeds by callsign to improve accuracy.

+The function takes a string file path to the logfile, and also requires that you specify the source (payload) of the log.
+You can optionally specify start and end times, and `read.payload` will discard entries outside those times and return a truncated dataset.

+In the case of LINK-TLM, whose logs can be either `.json` or `.txt`, either format will work.

+For example, to import LINK-TLM data from NS57, run

+`NS57.Coord <- read.payload(logfile = "NS57LaunchData.txt", data_source = "LINK-TLM", flight_number = "NS57", start_time = "07:50:31", end_time = "09:27:34")`

 ### Functions